adrianpietka/langs/README.md

 ```
 / - UI Dashboard
 /github/stats - Statistics - number of all repositories, latest repository etc.
+/github/languages - List of all programming languages
-/github/languages - Number of all repositories per programming language
+/github/languages/stats - Number of all repositories per programming language
 /github/new-repositories/monthly - Number of new repositories by programming language per month
 /github/new-repositories/yearly - Number of new repositories by programming language per year
 ```